fredshone/caveat/README.md

 <!--- --8<-- [start:docs] -->
 ![caveat](resources/logos/title.png)

-Generative models for human activity sequences.
+Generative models for human schedules.

 [![Daily CI Build](https://github.com/fredshone/caveat/actions/workflows/daily-scheduled-ci.yml/badge.svg)](https://github.com/fredshone/caveat/actions/workflows/daily-scheduled-ci.yml)
 [![Documentation](https://github.com/fredshone/caveat/actions/workflows/pages/pages-build-deployment/badge.svg)](https://fredshone.github.io/caveat)

-Caveat is for building models that generate human activity sequences.
+Caveat is for building models that generate human activity schedules.
+Activity scheduling is required component of activity-based models.
+There are applocations for modelling transport, energy and epidemiological systems.

-## Framework
+## Overview

-Caveat provides a framework to train and test generative models.
-A Caveat model is composed of:
+Caveat provides a framework to train and evaluate generative models.
+A Caveat model is composed of the following modules:

-- Input Data - we support a simple tabular structure for input sequences
+- [Data](#data) - loaders and augmentation for tabular input data
-- Encoder/Decoder - methods for converting tabular inputs into different data structures and vide versa
+- [Encoding](#encoding) - encoding/decoding inputs into various data representations
-- Model - Generative models to learn and synthesize new populations of sequences
+- [Model](#model) - generative models to learn and synthesize new populations of sequences
+- Experiment - the parameterisation and operation of model training
-- Evaluate - Methods for assessing the quality of synthetic populations of sequences
+- [Evaluate](#evaluate) - measuring the quality of synthetic populations of sequences

+Caveat is designed to be installed and run as a command line application.
+The above modules are controlled using config files such that experiments are accessible to new users and can be reproduced.
+In particular we provide the `caveat batch` command to allow systematic comparison of different models or model specifications.

+## Motivation

+A core requiremnt of caveat is to allow implementation, training and evaluation of different generative models.
+A core requirement of such models is to be able to generate samples that are realistic individually (ie are structurally valid) and in aggregate.

+Caveat can additionally be used for training and evaluating conditional generative models, where the requirement is extended to the generation of samples that are realistic individually (ie are structurally valid) and in aggregate with respect to the attributes of each individual.

 ## Quick Start

-Once installed get started using `caveat --help`.
+Once [installed](#installation) get started using `caveat --help`.

+Caveat uses the following commands to run experiments:

+### Run

 `caveat run --help`

-Train and report on a model using `caveat run configs/toy_run.yaml`.
+Train and evaluate a single model.
 The run data, encoder, model and other parameters are controlled using a run config.
-This will write results and tensorboard logs to `logs/` (this is configurable).
-Monitor or review training progress using `tensorboard --logdir=logs`.
+For example - `caveat run configs/toy_run.yaml` or `caveat run configs/toy_run_conditional.yaml` for a conditional model.

+This will write an output synthetic population, any batch outputs, model checkpoints and evaulation to the (default) `logs` directory.

+### Batch

 `caveat batch --help`

-Train and report on a batch of runs using a batch config `caveat batch configs/toy_batch.yaml`.
+Train and report on a batch of runs using a batch config.
 Batch allows comparison of multiple models and/or hyper-params as per the batch config.
+For example - `caveat batch configs/toy_batch.yaml` or `caveat batch configs/toy_batch_conditional.yaml` for a conditional model.

+### Nrun

 `caveat nrun --help`

-Run and report the variance of n of the same run using `caveat nrun configs/toy_run.yaml --n 3`.
+Nrun is a simplified version of batch used to repeat the same model training and evaluation.
+This is intended to test for variance in model training and sampling.
+For example, run and evaluate the variance of _n=3_ of the same run using `caveat nrun configs/toy_run.yaml --n 3`.
 The config is as per a regular run config but `seed` is ignored.

+### Nsample

+`caveat nsample --help`

+As per nrun but only assesses variance from the sampling process (not model training).

+### Reporting

 `caveat report --help`

 Evaluate the outputs of an existing run or batch (using `-b`).

+### Logging

+Caveat writes tensorboard logs to a (default) `logs/` directory.
+Monitor or review training progress using `tensorboard --logdir=logs`.

 ## Data

-Caveat requires a .csv format to represent a *population* of *activity sequences*:
+Caveat expects inputs as .csv format with the following headers.

+### Activity sequences

 | pid | act | start | end |
 |---|---|---|---|